Countess-of-Chester-Hospital-NHS-FT/NWAS-Data-Import/README.md

 * Clone the repo to your desktop
 * Check you have all the required packages installed
-* Point the R script to the correct folder for data input
+* Point the R script to the correct folder for data input If you want to schedule the script to run automatically:
 * Edit the powershell script for your own user name
 * Run the powershell script to set up the recurring task